alunkom/RECON_TOOL/README.md

                                 [ 7 ]  -  WebSite Information
                                 [ 8 ]  -  Port Scanner
                                 [ 9 ]  -  Show HTTP Header
                                   00   -  Return To Main Menu
                                    0   -  Exit

 ## HOW to use ?
+  # GET START WITH TOOL :
-    So easy just clone it and run main.py
+    1 .
+You need to have Python3 in your system (if you don't have you can download from https://www.python.org/downloads/ ) 2 .
+Now clone reposetory and install requierments.txt with pip install -r requirements. txt So easy just clone it and run main.py